tarantool/luatest/README.md

 -- Hooks to run once for tests group
 -- This hooks run always when test class is changed.
--- So it may run multiple times when --shuffle otion is used. g.before_all = function() ... end g.after_all = function() ... end
+-- So it may run multiple times when --shuffle option is used. g.before_all = function() ... end g.after_all = function() ... end